PeterConstable/PythonTutorial/5_Intro_Objects.md

 140704550147904
 ```

 `int` objects are somewhat special in this regard: any occurrence or reference to an `int` of a particular value will always involve a single object.
+(Programmers refer to objects that behave this way as _singletons_.)
 With other types, that’s often not the case: two things of the same type with the same value _might or might not_ have the same ID.
 Consider these examples:

 ```foo
 >>> id(6.0)